zaiisao/Documentation/en/Video/effect_mixing_windows.md

   ::WideCharToMultiByte(CP_ACP, 0, filePath, -1, wdFilePath, MAX_PATH, NULL, NULL);
-  int nRet = rep.playEffect(nSoundID, // The unique sound ID of the audio effect wdFilePath, // File path to the audio effect nLoopCount, // The playback count. -1 means inifinite loop until stopEffect() or stopAllEffects() is called. dPitch, // Set the pitch of the audio effect dPan, // Set the spatial position of the audio effect.
-0 means the audio effect shows ahead. nGain, // Set the volume.
+  int nRet = rep.playEffect(nSoundID, // The unique sound ID of the audio effect wdFilePath, // File path to the audio effect nLoopCount, // The playback count. -1 means inifinite loop. dPitch, // Set the pitch of the audio effect dPan, // Set the spatial position of the effect.
+0 means the effect shows ahead. nGain, // Set the volume.
 The value range is 0 to 100.
-100 represents the original volume.
+100is the original volume.
   TRUE // Set whether to publish the audio effecet.
 #else
   int nRet = rep.playEffect(nSoundID, filePath, nLoopCount, dPitch, dPan, nGain, TRUE);